 In the first half of the year, I developed a steering group of women which included members of existing social groups and organisations, academics, students, community leaders and artists.
 We explored, created, debated and curated.

 Over the summer I programmed a series of workshops and public talks, inspired by the steering group, that supported and empowered women.
 Highlights being a public speaking workshop, self-defence and a philosophical inquiry.
-In addition, I secured women in the community that could share perspective for public talks, which included Lincoln’s MP Karen Lee, lecturers, charity leaders and artists, focusing on current issues that are affecting women today.
+In addition, I invited women in the community that could share perspective for public talks, which included Lincoln’s MP Karen Lee, lecturers, charity leaders and artists, focusing on current issues that are affecting women today.

 The key has been to develop deep partnerships with organisations that already do brilliant things for their own communities.
 Through One Hundred we have developed unity, which has been both rewarding and energising.
 I have had the absolute pleasure in meeting countless women that live and work in Lincoln, all doing incredible things, often under the radar.
 This project has genuinely filled my heart to the brim and topped me up with rocket fuel to continue a commitment to celebrating and empowering women.